Net Unrealized Profit / Loss

 What the residency table is saying

 The Euphoria-band column is the most striking.
-In the first cycle on record, Bitcoin spent fourteen percent of all trading days above the 0.75 threshold — roughly one in seven days.
+In the first cycle on record, Bitcoin spent about one in eight of all trading days above the 0.75 threshold — roughly twelve and a half percent.
 In 2015–2018 that fell to under one percent.
 Since 2019 the band has not fired at all.

 The Capitulation column has compressed similarly.
 The 2015–2018 cycle spent over a fifth of its days below zero; the current cycle has spent essentially none.
 The middle bands (Optimism/Anxiety and Belief/Denial) have absorbed both extremes — the 2023-onward cycle has spent over four-fifths of its days inside those two bands alone.